I discovered a mathematical expression mapping the existence of a sentient Creative Entity

 Correspond here if you are so inclined: firstname.lastname@example.org

 When nineteen year old me steps into the superintendent's office at the New York State Drug Abuse Control Commission rehabilitation facility in Otisville two New York State Police detectives were inside to serve a Fugitive of Justice warrant from North Carolina on me.
 After confirming who I am they put me in handcuffs and drove me to some town justice near the Ulster County jail where one of the detectives reads from some papers in hand as he speaks to the judge.
-I heard and will always remember the precise count of "fourteen thousand (five hundred and thirty-three?) narcotic pills, tablets, and capsules."
+I heard and will always remember "burglary" and the precise count of "fourteen thousand (five hundred and thirty-three?) narcotic pills, tablets, and capsules."
 I …, we knew it was big, and now I had a number: fourteen thousand.

 Many a thousand of these narcotic pills, tablets, and capsules were worthless, the bottles never even opened, and disposed of.
 Stuff like codeine with acetaminophen compounds and tranquilizers like Valium, Thorazine, and Librium, the unavoidable bottles inside the locked cabinet from every drugstore I did.